ssteele1111/BasinCoolMag/README.md

 # BasinCoolMag
 ## Reproduction code for: Could the weak magnetism of Martian impact basins reflect cooling in a reversing dynamo?

-This code is divided into two components: cooling calculations (BasinCooling) and magnetic field calculations (BasinMagCalc). *These components have different requirements and have been tested on different operating systems.*
+This code is divided into two components: cooling calculations (BasinCooling) and magnetic field calculations (BasinMagCalc).

 ## BasinCooling

 ### System requirements:
 Tested on Ubuntu 20.04.06 (Focal Fossa)

-C++
+- C++
-gcc
+- gcc
-CMake
+- CMake
-GNU Make
+- GNU Make
-GMSH
+- Gmsh
+- Armadillo (and its dependencies)
-deal.ii >=9 (installed with libconfig++-dev, BLAS, LAPACK, UMFPACK, and Gmsh)
+- deal.ii >=9 (installed with libconfig++-dev, BLAS, LAPACK, UMFPACK, and Gmsh)

 It is also recommended to install ParaView or a similar software for viewing .inp and .vtk files.
-The meshio package in Python is also a good option.
+The meshio package in Python is also a good option; an example of the implementation is included in read_heat_steps.ipynb.

 ### Installing deal.II and dependencies: